 Day 11: Valley of the Whales (UNESCO), To Cairo

-Day 13: To Aswan, Unfinished Obelisk, Philae Temple and Felucca Excursion
+Day 12: Fly to Aswan, Unfinished Obelisk, Philae Temple and Felucca Excursion

 Day 14: Nubian Village, Coptic Monastery by Camel

-Today, journey by cruise boat to a Nubian Village where we will have the opportunity to visit with Nubian families in their homes.
+Today, journey by boat to a Nubian village where we will have the opportunity to visit with Nubian families in their homes.
 If it is a school day we will visit the village school.
 Lunch will be on board the cruise boat.